Skip to main content

 Checkout Input Fields are appropriate when:

-• The information is core to the customer
+• The information is core to the Customer only

 Aspect